Best Household Germ Killers

 Do you still need to determine whether your bottle is effective?
 Here's an easy test: Pour a bit into a sink.
 If it bubbles (reacting with the metal), it's still good to go as a germ fighter.

-When using hydrogen peroxide, test in an inconspicuous surface area to ensure it doesn't discolor or fade the surface.
+When using hydrogen peroxide, test on an inconspicuous surface area to ensure it doesn't discolor or fade the surface.

-Hydrogen peroxide is acidic and has bleaching properties, so it won't always be safe to use on every surface and object you want to disinfect.
+Hydrogen peroxide is acidic and has bleaching properties, so it may not be safe to use on every surface or object you want to disinfect.

 Marble, granite, and other natural stone (If you must use hydrogen peroxide, always dilute it with equal parts water.)